JasonLin43212/MKS65C-shell/README.md

 * Reading the user's input as it is being typed out.
 ## Bugs
 * If there is a file with a list of commands and the contents of this file are redirected to the stdin of `./a.out`, then the correct output will print but there will be a big block of the username, hostname and current working directory.
 * When piping, if you enter a command that does not exist in the first part of the pipe, it will pipe the error message to the second part of the pipe.
 For example, `ridfjjfd | wc` will actually return a valid response because it is using `wc` on the error message saying that ridfjjfd is not found.
+(On my laptop, not school)
 * The `wc` command doesn't work on school computers when used in conjunction with other command.
 When I do `wc < file.txt` or `ls | wc` it gives a weird error only on school machines but on my laptop, it prints out the correct response.
 ## Every Function Header
 ```C